biggstd/ChemMD/README.md

 **To do:**

 + [ ] Complete `ChemMD` repository setup.
-    + [ ] Apply new structure to Bokeh applications.
+    + [x] Apply new structure to Bokeh applications.
-+ [ ] Complete query group setup.
++ [ ] Complete query group setup on Drupal.
-    *These should be Drupal content types that the user selects.*
+    *These should be content types that the user selects.*
 + [ ] Complete tests setup for `ChemMD`.
++ [x] Add download button to table views.
+    + [ ] Convert download to generic, only works in one case now.
 + [ ] Travis CI integration.
 + [ ] DockerHub integration.
 + [ ] Better code integration.